segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 ### Instrumentation Explorer

-Amplitude offers a robust Intrumentation Explorer/Debugger that can be found [here](https://help.amplitude.com/hc/en-us/articles/360003032451-Instrumentation-Explorer-Debugger).
-This is a helpful Chrome extension that will show each page interaction that fires an event into amplitude.
+Amplitude offers a robust [Instrumentation Explorer/Debugger](https://help.amplitude.com/hc/en-us/articles/360003032451-Instrumentation-Explorer-Debugger).
+This is a helpful Chrome extension that shows each page interaction that sends an event to Amplitude.

 ### Amplitude/Segment FAQ